Dynamic stall reattachment revisited: Introduction

 \section{Introduction}

-Dynamic stall happens when an airfoil's angle of attack exceeds its critical stall angle, either due to unsteady airfoil motions or variations in flow conditions, such as gust encounters \citep{McCroskey1981,Jones2021}.
-Dynamic stall phenomenon is commonly observed on the retreating blades of helicopter rotors in forward flight, vertical-axis wind turbines, cross-flow hydro-turbines, and micro-aerial vehicles \citep{Buchner2018, dave.2023, LeFouest2022a}.
-A typical dynamic stall cycle includes attached flow, the emergence and spreading of flow reversal on the airfoil's suction side, the formation of a large-scale dynamic stall vortex, the separation of the first dynamic stall vortex initiating full stall, massive flow separation, and eventually flow reattachment \citep{Carr1977,Shih1992,Mulleners2013}.
+Dynamic stall happens when the angle of attack of an airfoil exceeds its critical stall angle, either due to unsteady airfoil motions or variations in flow conditions, such as gust encounters \citep{McCroskey1981,Jones2021}.
+The dynamic stall phenomenon is commonly observed on the retreating blades of helicopter rotors in forward flight, horizontal- and vertical-axis wind turbines, cross-flow hydro-turbines, and micro-aerial vehicles \citep{Buchner2018, dave.2023, Santos2022, LeFouest2022a}.
+A typical dynamic stall cycle includes attached flow, the emergence and spreading of flow reversal on the airfoil suction side, the formation of a large-scale dynamic stall vortex, the separation of the first dynamic stall vortex initiating full stall, massive flow separation, and eventually flow reattachment \citep{Carr1977,Shih1992,Mulleners2013}.
+Dynamic stall is affected by the airfoil geometry, the wing kinematics, and flow conditions \citep{Visbal2018, Corke2015, Choudhry2014a}.
+The airfoil geometry mainly affects the stall onset and hysteresis loops.
+Thicker airfoils generally stall at higher angles of attack and have larger hysteresis loops than thinner airfoils.

+The stall onset and flow recovery are delayed in dynamic stall compared to classic static airfoil separation and reattachment \citep{Carr1977,Shih1992,LeFouest2021}.
+The separation delay is well-characterised using the non-dimensional measure of the kinematic unsteadiness defined as the non-dimensional pitch rate \citep{Mulleners2012,Ayancik2022,Kiefer2022}.
+The delay in stall onset increases the maximum attainable lift, as the lift continues to grow with increasing angle of attack during stall development.
+Although the initial stall delay and lift overshoot may seem advantageous, they lead to large, unsteady aerodynamic loads that reduce efficiency, introduce strong vibrations, and increase structural stress.